 In other words, if medical school admissions committees could not see your grades, MCAT scores, extracurricular activities, or recommendation letters, what would you want them to know about you and your desire to pursue medicine, in no more than 5,300 characters?

 This is precisely what you will want to convey through your AMCAS personal statement, the prompt for which simply states, “Use the space provided to explain why you want to go to medical school.”

 This general prompt can be seen as a blessing (“I can write about anything I want!”) or a curse (“So… what do I write about?”).

 I choose to see it as a blessing.

 As in my article on where to apply to medical school to maximize your admission odds, I will focus only on aspects of your application that you can actually affect at this point (e.g., essays), rather than on things students worry about but cannot change (e.g., freshman-year grades).

 Well, there is nothing you can affect more than what goes into your personal statement (as well as your AMCAS Work and Activities Section and secondary application essays).
 In other words, what admissions committees learn about you through your personal statement is entirely up to you.

-Given that the personal statement deserves such significant attention in your primary application, we're going to dig into how to conquer it, step by step.
+Given that the personal statement carries so much weight, causes so much stress (perhaps only second to your MCAT), and deserves such significant attention in your primary application, we're going to dig into how to conquer it, step by step.

-But before we jump into writing, let’s consider the goals of the personal statement beyond answering “Who are you?,” “Why you?,” and “Why medicine?” (don’t worry, I cover these in length below):
+But before we jump into writing, let’s consider the goals for your personal statement beyond answering “Who are you?,” “Why you?,” and “Why medicine?” (don’t worry, I cover these in length below):

-- To not get you rejected to medical school (e.g., disclosing weird things about yourself)
+To not get you rejected to medical school (e.g., by disclosing weird things about yourself)